-Magellan Capital Holdings Corporation ("MCHC") is a corporation which was incorporated and registered with the SEC on 06 November 1990.
+Magellan Capital Holdings Corporation ("MCHC"), is a corporation which was incorporated and registered with the SEC on 06 November 1990.
 The Registrant owns a 94.37% majority interest in MCHC.
 MCHC's primary purpose is to engage in the business of identifying, developing and implementing infrastructure and industrial projects.
 On December 7, 2006, the Registrant acquired the shares of MCHC owned by PSEG Philippines Holdings LLC which represented a 27.67% total equity stake in MCHC.
 As a result of this transaction, the Registrant increased its ownership stake in MCHC from 66.67% to 94.37%.
 Because the shares were acquired at a substantial discount to book value, the Registrant booked a gain of P201.3 million representing excess of fair value of net assets acquired over cost in 2006.
-MCHC owns 100% of the shares of the following companies:

 NAME OF COMPANY DATE OF INCORPORATION PRIMARY PURPOSE

-Pinamucan Industrial Real Estate Holding
+Pinamucan Industrial Real Estate holding

 Estates, Inc. 05 May 1993 and Development

 Malabrigo Corporation 31 August 1993 Mining

-Magellan Capital Trading, Inc. 07 January 1991 Trading
+Magellan Capital Trading, Inc. 04 January 1991 Trading

-Magellan Capital Realty Development 14 November 1990 Realty
+Magellan Capital Realty 14 November 1990 Realty

-Corporation
+Development Corporation